-The integration designer provides a sandbox for testing integrations from the bottom-right Testing pane.
-There, you can invoke an integration, configure test credentials and config variables, and view test logs in real time.
+The integration designer provides a sandbox for testing integrations.
+From the designer you can invoke an integration, configure test values for config variables, and view test logs in real time.

-If your integration uses config variables, you can specify testing values for those variables under the Configuration tab of the Testing pane.
+If your integration uses config variables, you can specify testing values for those variables under the Configuration tab of the Test Runner drawer.
 If you specified default values for your config variables, those will be preset for you.
 Otherwise, fill in testing values and credentials for the purposes of testing your integration.

 An integration can be invoked via webhook.
 This is useful if you have a third-party system that sends data to an integration to be processed.

-To test a webhook invocation of an integration, open the Trigger tab of the Test Runner pane and take note of the "POST URL".
+To test a webhook invocation of an integration, open the Trigger tab of the Test Runner drawer and take note of the "POST URL".

 Just like instance replays, you can replay a test integration invocation.
 That comes in handy if you are testing an integration invocation from a third-party app.
 You don't need to set up your third-party environment every time - you can fire off a webhook invocation once from your third-party app with a payload, and run that same payload through your integration until you're happy with the results.

-To replay a test integration invocation, open the Test Runner pane and click into the Runner tab.
+To replay a test integration invocation, open the Test Runner drawer and click into the Runner tab.
 Click theicon to the right of the test that you would like to replay.